 - After installation, navigate to the App Launcher in Salesforce and select the Message Blink app or tab.

-- Alternatively, go to Setup > Apps > Installed Packages to find Message Blink and access its configuration settings.
+- Alternatively, go to Setup > Apps > Installed Packages make sure Message Blink Installed.

 -